-A. An appearance is required on all matters not preapproved, even if no defects appear on the Examiner's Notes.

-B. No appearance is necessary if the matter has been continued by the Probate Examiners or in Telecourt.

-C. If a continuance request will be made at the hearing, all counsel must appear, unless all counsel have agreed in advance to the continuance and have designated one counsel to appear and make the request.
-(Adopted 1/1/2012)
+- A. An appearance is required on all matters not preapproved, even if no defects appear on the Examiner's Notes. - B. No appearance is necessary if the matter has been continued by the Probate Examiners. - C. If a continuance request will be made at the hearing, all counsel must appear, unless all counsel have agreed in advance to the continuance and have designated one counsel to appear and make the request.
+(Adopted 1/1/2012; Rev. 1/1/2025)